Skip to content

 2. The host receives frames and implements a small userspace network stack.

-3. Outbound TCP flows are classified as HTTP or TLS (anything else is blocked).
+3. Outbound TCP flows either match an explicit mapped TCP rule first, or are classified as HTTP, TLS, or SSH (anything else is blocked).

-4. HTTP requests are parsed, checked against policy, optionally transformed (hooks), and replayed via host fetch.
+5. For HTTP requests, data is parsed, checked against policy, optionally transformed (hooks), and replayed via host fetch.

 • enforce allowlists by hostname